mantazzo/F1TV-HUD-Reworked/README.md

 ## Future Improvements
 - Adding pictures and more detailed setup guides.
-- Making the port configurable at launch.
+- Making the port configurable at launch (or launch through a webpage, perhaps).
 - Setting up the rest of the overlays (Timer, Leaderboard, Driver Info, etc).

 ## License & Contributions